CaNS-World/CaNS-Fizzy/README.md

 ## Motivation

 This numerical tool serves as an efficient base Navier-Stokes solver for high-resolution simulations of turbulent flows with two immiscible incompressible fluid phases.
 It enables the simulation of two-phase flow in canonical configurations on modern (GPU-based) parallel computing architectures, taking advantage of the efficiency of the base single-phase solver that was used as the starting point.
 The ACDI method for interface capturing has been selected due to its accuracy and suitability for GPU-based simulations.
 The one-fluid formulation, combined with the one-equation transport of the phase field, facilitates the extension of the code to more complex numerical strategies to, for instance, introduce complex geometries (such as immersed-boundary methods).
-Future extensions of the solver with different interface-tracking methods are planned.
+Future extensions of the solver with other interface-capturing methods are planned.

 ## Method